unahouExosite/docs/rpc/README.md

 * `"email_bucket"`, `"http_buckket"`, `"sms_bucket"`, `"xmpp_bucket"`: TODO
 * `"io"`: The number of One Platform API calls this client can make on a daily basis.
 * `"share"`: The number of shares this client can create.
+* `"meta"`: General purpose metadata.
+* `"name"`: A descriptive name.
+This field has no further function and the One Platform does not use this name to identify the resource.
+* `"public"`: TODO

 #####response